I-Fardeen/Data-Science-Repo/Reading Material/PyMC Library Cheatsheet.md

 Enjoy exploring the world of Bayesian statistics with PyMC! 📊🔍
 ```

-This cheat sheet provides an introduction to the PyMC library in Python, covering Bayesian probabilistic modeling, MCMC sampling, model visualization, posterior analysis, and advanced features.
+This cheat sheet provides an introduction to the PyMC library in Python.